Voronoi-Studios/Node-Graph/README.md

 # Node Graph

-A mdx component that adds a node viewer for Hytale Node Editor json files.
+A framework-agnostic Web Component (custom element) that renders Hytale Node Editor JSON files.
+It is implemented as a native custom element (class NodeGraph extends HTMLElement) and can be used from plain HTML, MDX, or any framework that can render custom elements

+## Features:
-Browse them directly in the browser.
+- Browse Hytale Node trees directly in the browser.

-Also allows for a steps json, so groups of nodes can be faded out or highlighted for educational purposes.
+- Groups of nodes can be faded out or highlighted for educational purposes.

 ## Usage:
 ### Example